Spend a moment in meditation...

 The Gnostic Society Library

-Visit the Gnostic Society Library, a comprehensive library of Gnostic scriptures -- including the Nag Hammadi library of Gnostic texts and other ancient writings and documents relating to Gnostic tradition.
+Visit the Gnostic Society Library, a comprehensive library of Gnostic scriptures, which includies the complete Nag Hammadi library of Gnostic texts and other ancient writings and documents relating to Gnostic tradition.
 Since 1995 the Gnostic Society Library has been the principal internet resource on Gnosticism and Gnostic traditions.

-Simply reading our Overview of the Library Collection will give you a good introduction to the nature and history of Gnostic tradition, and the depth of this library collection.
-Also check the Gnostic Society Bookstore featuring the best current works on Gnosis and Gnosticism.
+Simply reading our Overview of the Library Collection will give one both a fair introduction to the nature and history of Gnostic tradition and to the breadth of this library collection.
+Also visit the Gnostic Society Bookstore, which features the best current publications on Gnosis and Gnosticism.

 The Lost Gospels - BBC Documentary

 "C.G.
-Jung and the Red Book," a collection of eighteen lectures by Dr. Lance Owens is available free online.
-Dr. Owens' lectures delivered at the C.G.
+Jung and the Red Book," a collection of eighteen lectures by Dr. Lance Owens, is available free online.
+Now also available online are Dr. Owens' seminar series on "Sophia, Gnosis and Psychology", and the lectures he delivered at the C.G.
 Jung Institute Zurich on "C.G.
-Jung and the Tradition of Gnosis" are also now online.
+Jung and the Tradition of Gnosis."

 Recent Recommendations from the Bookstore

 This is our top recommendation for readers beginning their exploration of the Gnostic scriptures.
-Over the last three decades Prof. Meyer has distinguished himself as a singularly talented translator and commentator on Gnostic traditions.
-In this new The Gnostic Gospels of Jesus, edited by Marvin Meyercollection -- the best of several that he has now published -- Meyer presents twelve key Gnostic "gospels" in succinct, accurate and highly readable new translations.
+Over the last three decades the late Dr. Marvin Meyer distinguished himself as a singularly talented translator and commentator on Gnostic traditions.
+In this collection—the best of several that he has now published—Meyer presents twelve key Gnostic "gospels" in succinct, accurate and highly readable new translations.
 The book's subtitle claims it to be: "The definitive collection of mystical gospels and secret books about Jesus of Nazareth."
 Though perhaps not "definitive", we agree this is the best introductory collection available.

 Meyer states his goal in these translations is to be "as accurate as possible" while still presenting the texts in "felicitous English."
 At this he succeeds beautifully.
 Readers who have labored with the sometimes tortured translations and editorial conventions presented in the original editions of the Nag Hammadi Library published thirty years ago will be amazed at the graceful intelligibility of Meyer's translations.
 Meyer adds to the collection an overview of our evolving understanding of Christian Gnosticism, and prefaces each of the selected text with an excellent introductory essay.
 Get the book